smn/richmond/DEPLOYING.md

 Next the latest release will be symlinked to `staging/current`.
 Nginx will point to whatever app is running inside `current`.

+After this you'll probably want to setup the database.
+In my case I'm using psyopg2 and it's not in the requirements file, I'll have to install that manually too.

+    (ve) $ fab execute:staging,"pip -E ve install pyscopg2"
+    (ve) $ fab execute:staging,"./manage.py syncdb"

 If you'd want to deploy some minor code change then use `fab update:staging`, that'll pull in the latest changes.
 Remember to restart the webapp for the changes in the code to be picked up.

 Starting, restarting & stopping the webapp